bagder/log/README.md

 ### BearSSL

-I brought up [the question](https://curl.se/mail/lib-2022-03/0019.html) if BearSSL is still a library to recomend since they haven't had a commit in over a year and is still lacking major features such as TLS 1.3.
+I brought up [the question](https://curl.se/mail/lib-2022-03/0019.html) if BearSSL is still a library to recommend since they haven't had a commit in over a year and is still lacking major features such as TLS 1.3.

 I didn't get a whole lot of feedback, although [the author seems to think it